Skip to Content

 How long can I receive cash assistance in Michigan?

-Under current Michigan law, you cannot receive temporary cash assistance through FIP for more than 60 months in your lifetime, 1 with some exceptions based on disability — either your own disability or that of your child or spouse.
+Under current Michigan law, you cannot receive temporary cash assistance through the Family Independence Program (FIP) for more than 60 months in your lifetime, 1 with exceptions for disabilities, including your own or that of your child or spouse.

 Footnotes